Ohio State Route 201: Route description

 Along its path, SR 201 passes through the eastern portion of Montgomery County and the eastern portion of Miami County.
 There are no segments of SR 201 that are included as a part of the National Highway System.

 SR 201 begins in Dayton, within the same interchange complex that also features the southern terminus of SR 202.
 Northbound SR 204 begins on a ramp from SR 4 to Troy Street and Valley Street.
 At the bottom of the ramp, SR 201 reaches Troy Street, also designated as SR 202.
 SR 201 travels east along Herman Street before turning north onto Valley Street.
-The southbound direction of SR 201, designated SR 201-D by the Ohio Department of Transportation, traveled south along Valley Street from the Herman Street intersection, intersected Troy Street (also the southern terminus of SR 202), then traveled north on Keowee Street before turning left onto the ramp to southbound SR 4 ending at the ramp's merge with the freeway.
+The southbound direction of SR 201, designated SR 201-D by the Ohio Department of Transportation (ODOT), traveled south along Valley Street from the Herman Street intersection, intersected Troy Street (also the southern terminus of SR 202), then traveled north on Keowee Street before turning left onto the ramp to southbound SR 4 ending at the ramp's merge with the freeway.

 SR 201 follows Valley Street until the intersection with Brandt Street, and then follows Brandt Street northward toward Riverside.
 After entering Riverside, Brandt Street changes its name to Brandt Pike.
 SR 201 continues as Brandt Pike (even as it again passes inside Dayton city limits) through Huber Heights until it reaches the unincorporated community of Brandt in Bethel Township, Miami County.
 From there it loses its alternative name and continues northward, ending near Casstown, at the intersection with SR 55.

 The portion of SR 201 between Chambersburg Road and Taylorsville Road in Huber Heights is designated "U.S.M.C.
 Lance Corporal Dustin R. Fitzgerald 'Dusty' Memorial Highway", in honor of a Wayne High School graduate who died on August 18, 2004, from injuries sustained in a non-combat related vehicle accident in Anbar Province, Iraq.